PhilipDaniels/dotnetversioning/README.md

 # dnv
-Experimental tools for versioning and packing .Net projects - both traditional ones and the new dotnet/cli "project.json" style projects.
+Experimental tools for versioning and packing .Net projects - both traditional ones and the new .Net Core "project.json" style projects.

-Frustration with the CI (Bamboo) based build system we have to use at work started this experiment in versioning and packing projects; it was also inspired by the fact that the new dotnet/cli system can build a package directly for you by turning on a checkbox (though that has turned out to be irrelevant, because you don't want to pack on every build, for speed reasons).
+Frustration with the CI (Bamboo) based build system we have to use at work started this experiment in versioning and packing projects; it was also inspired by the fact that the new .Net Core system can build a package directly for you by turning on a checkbox (though that has turned out to be irrelevant, because you don't want to pack on every build, for speed reasons).